Manage a Team

 1. Vet interviewees thoroughly

 An in-person interview should be among the last steps of your hiring process.
 You can go ahead and send an online test, conduct simple online searches through social media, and check for possible problems well before asking for an in-person interview.
+This due diligence early in the process can make it easier to eliminate some of the people who would no-show to a job interview.

 2. Pre-screen your interviewees

-If you pre-screen your interviewees with a quick phone call interview, you can weed out candidates who aren’t responsible enough to answer their phone or who otherwise wouldn’t be a good fit.
+If you pre-screen your interviewees with a quick phone call interview, you can weed out candidates who aren't responsible enough to answer their phone or who otherwise wouldn't be a good fit.
+Perhaps they want a higher salary than you can offer them.
+By prescreening your interviewees, you can reduce the overall number of interviews you conduct.

 3. Set expectations early